SciML/Surrogates.jl/docs/src/parallel.md

 To ensure that points of interest returned by `potential_optimal_points` are sufficiently far from each other, the function makes use of *virtual points*.
 They are used as follows:
 1. `potential_optimal_points` is told to return `n` points.
 2. The point with the highest merit function value is selected.
 3. This point is now treated as a virtual point and is assigned a temporary value that changes the landscape of the merit function.
-How the the temporary value is chosen depends on the strategy used. (see below)
+How the temporary value is chosen depends on the strategy used. (see below)
 4. The point with the new highest merit is selected.
 5. The process is repeated until `n` points have been selected.